 a..
 The Chair shall be responsible for the following duties:

-8. Sign, and forward to the Dean of the Graduate College or other appropriate officer, any curricular changes, additions, or deletions.
+- Sign, and forward to the Assistant Provost for Graduate Studies or other appropriate officer, any curricular changes, additions, or deletions.

-3. Submitting a permanent copy of all minutes and attachments for file in the Graduate College Office.
+- Submitting a permanent copy of all minutes and attachments.

 Article VIII.
 Standing Committees